MCHTSEN/inner_kid/lib/features/first_analysis/README.md

 ## Overview

 The First Analysis feature allows users to upload a child's drawing and answer a series of questions to provide context for psychological analysis.
-The feature follows a step-by-step flow with smooth animations and intuitive UI/UX.
+The feature follows a step-by-step flow with smooth animations, intuitive UI/UX, and a premium gating system.

-**🚀 Current Status**: Fully implemented with mock data and placeholder APIs **🔄 API Integration**: Ready for real API connections (marked with `🔄 TODO API:` throughout)
+**🚀 Current Status**: Fully implemented with complete analysis flow including loading and premium gating **🔄 API Integration**: Ready for real API connections (marked with `🔄 TODO API:` throughout)

 ## 📋 Implementation Approach